-- 5. Students must have a G.P.A. of 3.0 or higher to graduate.
-Students who do not complete their course work with a 3.0 or higher grade point average must meet with their faculty advisor to discuss additional requirements which must be approved in writing by the MSW Program Coordinator and are subject to the final approval of the Dean of the College of Graduate Studies. - 6.
-If students believe that a mistake was made in the original grade recorded for a course, they may petition instructors for a change of grade no later than the last day of final exams in the academic semester following the semester in which the grade was recorded.
-A change of grade will not be considered after this time.
-For further details on grade appeals, please see the College of Graduate Studies' Academic Policies and Procedures.
+5. Students must have a GPA of 3.0 or higher to graduate.
+Students who do not complete their course work with a 3.0 or higher GPA must meet with their faculty advisor to discuss additional requirements which must be approved in writing by the MSW Program Coordinator and are subject to the final approval of the Dean of the College of Graduate Studies.